jmmcd/sketchy-see/README.md

 So far, we have a simple genetic algorithm.

-Copyright 2011-2012 James McDermott and Caitlin Muller
+Copyright 2011-2012 James McDermott and Caitlin Mueller